codewithhades/spring-boot-basic-setup/README.md

   ````
 After starting the application and browsing **localhost:8080/app** you should be able to see a _Whitelabel Error Page_ with a 404 status.
 Fear not!
 Your application is running but there are no web resources nor APIs mapped for that path.

-If you want to go now a bit further I can suggest you that you check an example of a [Spring Boot with an API](https://github.com/codewithhades/spring-boot-api).
+I hope you found useful this example and if you now want to go a bit further I can suggest you that you check an example of a [Spring Boot with an API](https://github.com/codewithhades/spring-boot-api).

+:coffee: May Java be with you!

 ---